osate/osate2/analyses/org.osate.analysis.flows/help/markdown/latency.md

 > Buses with a period will always have a non-zero sampling delay and no queuing delay.
 >
-> Buses without a preiod will always have a queuing delay and no sampling delay.
+> Buses without a period will always have a queuing delay and no sampling delay.

 ### Processing Times as Latency Contributors